Norman Hulbert: That Was The Week That Was

 Hulbert was incensed when, on 19 January 1963, the BBC television programme That Was The Week That Was broadcast an item identifying the 13 members of parliament who had not spoken in the Chamber since the general election.
 He raised the issue as a question of Parliamentary privilege, saying that it was a claim that the Members concerned had not been attentive to their Parliamentary duties, and was inaccurate.
 Many other MPs considered the complaint itself risible and laughed while he was making it.
 The Speaker gave the complaint the traditional overnight consideration but ruled that it did not prima facie amount to an affront to the House.

 Defeat

 Later in 1963, Hulbert became an advocate of televising the House of Commons, urging a trial period of closed-circuit transmission so that the practicability could be investigated.
 Despite attracting some attention by campaigning in a red Mini decorated with blue ribbons, Hulbert lost his seat at the 1964 general election; his criticism of That Was The Week That Was probably damaged him.
 He swiftly decided not to seek to return to the House of Commons.

 Later life

 He continued in business where he had been Chairman of Associated Motor Cycles for several years.
 In March 1966, he filed for divorce from his third wife.
 In the meantime, Associated Motor Cycles suffered economic difficulties and called in the receiver in August 1966.
 Hulbert married his fourth wife, Eliette von Tschirschky and Boegendorff CVO, on 27 September 1966.
+He married his 5th, and final, wife, Mrs Phyllis Beatrice Harrison, at Battle Registry Office late 1971.